The Big List of Etsy KPIs and Stats

 A friendly heads-up!
 When deciding on goals and which KPI to improve, focus on a few, and try to figure out how it will impact the rest of your business.
 Watch out for vanity metrics, these kinds of KPIs can cost you a lot of time and energy without moving the needle for your business.

 To get more out of your Etsy stats, we recommend that you integrate your Etsy account with Google Analytics.
-For more insight and analysis, you can also check out the Stats App, which we created for Etsy sellers.

 Metrics related to your shop's performance